Gamer-Tool-Studio/cluaido-nft/README.md

 ## Getting Started

-To get started with the Cluaido Project, clone this repository and follow the instructions in the `truffle-config.js` to set up the project.
+To run this project in your environment, clone this repository and follow the instructions in the `truffle-config.js` to set up the project.
 You will need to install the necessary dependencies and configure your environment variables for deployment.

 ```bash
 git clone https://github.com/drBrown/cluaido-project.git